 Compton, Prostitution, AIDS Education & Dismissal

-An experienced john will often use gestures, such as flashing money, to communicate with a prostitute, rather than talk because it is well-known that police decoys often record conversations to document the agreement to exchange money (or drugs) for sex, which is the crux of the crime of soliciting prostitution.
+An experienced john will often use gestures, such as flashing money, to communicate with a prostitute, rather than talk because it is well-known that police decoys often use a miniature recording device to record conversations to document the agreement to exchange money (or drugs) for sex, which is the crux of the crime of soliciting prostitution.

 Johns and prostitutes often also use street slang to describe money and various sex acts, but the language is often well-known by police and does not mislead anyone.Summary: Compton, prostitution (PC § 647(b)) sting case, client does AIDS education program and AIDS testing, then case dismissed.